-According to the ADA, as well as Air Carrier Access Act, a service dog can follow individuals with a disability to air travel.
+According to the ADA, as well as Air Carrier Access Act, a service dog can follow individuals with a disability on air travel.
 However, there are some rules.
-The dog should sit near the handler during the whole flight or, if its size allows it, between their legs and the front seat.
-Sometimes, if the service dog is too big, the employees can require to crate it.
+The dog should sit near the handler during the whole flight or, if its size allows it, between its legs and the front seat.
+Sometimes, if the service dog is too big, the employees can require to create it.
 Besides, no additional fees are needed.

 In the case of emotional support animals, the owner needs to have a note from a therapist and a registration certificate with them.
 However, hotels still have a right not to let the dog in the building’s public territory.

-Hopefully, the presence of a service dog or ESA will be absolutely normal to the surroundings soon.
-But for now, we are trying to explain everything as detailed as possible and help people with all the information that they may need.
+Hopefully, the presence of a service dog or ESA will be absolutely normal in the surroundings soon.
+But for now, we are trying to explain everything in as detail as possible and help people with all the information that they may need.
 That is all for today.
 Thank you for reading, and stay safe!

 Getting an emotional support dog can be followed by certain challenges along the process – starting from a therapist’s confirmation of one’s need to have an ESA and ending with getting all the accessories to be recognized in public and avoiding problems caused by people’s ignorance of the topic.
 That’s why we believe it’s essential […]